 Saving Gurney's Pitta and its forest habitats in Thailand and Myanmar

 Gurney's pitta was thought to be confined to one tiny forest patch in southern Thailand, until its dramatic rediscovery in Myanmar in 2003.
-RSPB is now coordinating efforts to save the Thai population from extinction and to secure long term safeguards for the much larger population in Myanmar.
-The problems the species faces are commercial logging and the loss of forest to oil palm.
+RSPB has been supporting efforts in both countries.
+As hopes are expiring for the small population in Thailand, the much larger population in Myanmar still offers a great opportunity for the survival of the species.
+The main problem the species faces is forest loss due to conversion into commercial plantations.

 - To support efforts to protect large areas of lowland forest in southern Myanmar